VinayPant2807/DOTNETMVC/README.md

 # DOTNETMVC
 This is a web Application which is built using asp.net core MVC.
-Here I performed all crud operation.
+Here, I performed all CRUD operations.